notqmail/notqmail/FAQ.md

 7.3.
 How do I rejuvenate a message?
 Somebody broke into Eric's computer again; it's going to be down for at least another two days.
-I know Eric has been expecting an important message---in fact, I see it sitting here in /var/qmail/queue/mess/15/26902.
+I know Eric has been expecting an important message -- in fact, I see it sitting here in /var/qmail/queue/mess/15/26902.
 It's been in the queue for six days;
 how can I make sure it isn't bounced tomorrow?